-This portion of the exam will consist of two short essay questions focused on professional development aspects of the field (e.g. Syllabi, lecture outlines, curatorial proposals).
+This portion of the exam will consist of two questions or prompts focused on professional development aspects of the field.
+Typically, these are shorter essays (for example, lecture outlines, curatorial proposals, keyword entries, catalogue essays, podcast pitches) or sample syllabi that includes a suggested bibliography, class exercises, course objectives, etc.

-Contact the DGS to request samples of qualifying exams.
+Be sure to contact the DGS to request samples of previous Qualifying Exams.

-2. If required by a cognate director(s), a cognate examination will be designed by the cognate director(s).
-It is the responsibility of the student to meet with the cognate director to discuss the nature and scheduling of the examination, and to make sure that the cognate director(s) are in residency during the quarter when the exam will be administered.
+- 2. If required by a cognate director, a cognate examination will be designed by the cognate director.
+It is the responsibility of the student to meet with the cognate director to discuss the nature and scheduling of the examination.
 If they are not a member of the student's Qualifying Exam committee, cognate directors have flexibility in their participation in a student's qualifying exam.
 They may choose not to participate in the qualifying exam process at all.
 They may choose to test the student in the cognate area in a separate exam following the general exam.
-Or, they may realize a cognate examination in the form of additional questions submitted to the general exam.
+Or, they may prepare a cognate examination in the form of additional questions submitted to the general exam.
 In such a case, cognate directors are expected to participate in the oral component of the exam as well.
-Cognate directors should indicate in advance their level of participation on the plan of study before the cognate research commences.

-3. The Oral Examination is based on the written examination.
+Cognate directors should indicate in advance their level of participation on the plan of study before the cognate research commences. - 3.
+The Oral Examination is based on the written examination.
 The oral examination is scheduled approximately two weeks after the completion of the written exams.

-In the event that a student fails all or a portion of their written part of the qualifying exam, they may be presented with three options, depending on the recommendation of the qualifying exam committee: 1) Compensate for the quality of the written portion in the oral exam.
-If the committee is satisfied that the oral component makes up for the deficiencies in the written component, the committee may pass the student.
+In the event that a student fails all or a portion of their written exam, they may be presented with three options, depending on the recommendation of the qualifying exam committee: 1) Compensate for the quality of the written portion in the oral exam.
+If the committee determines that the oral component makes up for the deficiencies of the written component, the committee may pass the student.
 2) Rewrite a portion of the exam.
-The committee, in consultation with the advisor and the DGS, will specify which portion of the exam is to be rewritten, how long the student has to rewrite the exam, and how the rewrite will be evaluated.
+The committee, in consultation with the advisor and the DGS, will specify which portion of the exam is to be rewritten, how much time the student has to rewrite the exam, and how the rewrite will be evaluated.
 3) Rewrite the entire exam.
-In instances in which the student fails the written component, and the oral component does not compensate for the deficiencies in the written component, the committee may ask the student to rewrite the entire exam.
+In instances in which the student fails the written component, and the oral component does not compensate for the deficiencies of the written component, the committee may ask the student to rewrite the entire exam.
 If this happens, the committee, in consultation with the advisor and the DGS, will specify the timetable for the rewrite.
 Regardless, students must rewrite and pass the qualifying exam before the conclusion of the next term or be excluded from the program.
-If the committee determines that both the written and oral components are unsatisfactory and that a rewrite will not prove productive, the student is recorded as having failed the examination.
-In accordance with Graduate School regulations, exclusion from the program will ensue.
-Appeals of exclusion decisions may be directed to The Graduate School.
+If the committee determines that both the written and oral components of the qualifying exams are unsatisfactory and that a rewrite will not prove productive, the student will be recorded as having failed the examination.
+In accordance with the Graduate School's regulations, exclusion from the program will ensue.
+Appeals of exclusion decisions may be directed to the Graduate School.

-Upon approval of the Qualifying Exam, students should submit the PhD Qualifying Exam Form on the Graduate Student Tracking System (GSTS).
+Upon approval of the Qualifying Exam, students should submit the PhD Qualifying Exam Form through the Graduate Student Tracking System (GSTS).
 Please note that all Y, X, or NR grades must be addressed prior to submitting the form.